Students must meet the following criteria in order to opt-in to the program:

 Yes, as long as you remain consistently registered as a SJU student you may keep the laptop to use over the Summer and Winter breaks.

-Upon graduation from St. John’s University with at least a Bachelor’s Degree, you may keep the laptop.
-Please refer to the ACI portion of our Computer and Network Use Policy.
+Upon graduation from St. John’s University with a Bachelor’s Degree, ownership of the laptop is transferred to the student, and is no longer eligible for support from SJU, even if you are continuing to take courses as a graduate level student.
+Please see the ACI portion of our Computer Network Use Policy.

 Once a student graduates with their Bachelor’s degree, ownership of the laptop is transferred to the student.
 Unfortunately, you are no longer eligible for service.
 This includes students that are in dual-enrollment / combined degree programs.
 If you need a BIOS or Firmware passwords for the laptop for support purposes, please email: [email protected]